 Always be alert for areas of improvement; hopefully anticipating them before someone has to point out your need to do so.
 Identify and improve personal struggles such as time management, self-motivation, public speaking, and maintaining balance between personal and professional roles.

 Firefighters are also expected to maintain standards of physical fitness, and the Fire Chief is no exception.
 Healthy sleep habits and nutrition translate into peak job performance.

 5. Develop Community Connections and Resources

-The position of Fire Chief is often a political post; speaking at press conferences can become a common responsibility.
+The position of Fire Chief5 is often a political post; speaking at press conferences can become a common responsibility.
 As chief, you are expected to make the case for introducing new policies, pilot programs and equipment, coordinating fire control, rescue, hazardous material clean-up and other measures with emergency response leaders, and enforcing municipal fire codes.
 An effective Fire Chief must have strong connections in the community, with an extensive knowledge of the available support and possible improvement specific to the local area.

 6. Apply for Fire Chief Employment Opportunities

 Become familiar with the hiring processes involved in advanced positions; know what to expect and the application procedure.
-Search available positions frequently as not to miss the ideal opportunity.
+Search available positions6 frequently as not to miss the ideal opportunity.
 Maintain a clean record and a good repertoire among the department staff.
 Identify strong references, leverage your legacy connections and manage a professional resume.

 Finally, take a deep breath and have confidence in yourself and your accomplishments– you have come so far already.
 Your dedication, experience, and education will help you combat and overcome everything in your career path.